Chapter 6 : Planning Dates to Hogsmeade

 “You…you… know?”
 I managed to mumble, hopefully not too incoherently.

 “Of course I know.
 At first, I thought it was just an illness.
 But last year, when his monthly disappearances became too regular, I figured it out.
+Plus, with Severus constantly going on about his theory it wasn't hard to work out.
 I didn't say anything, because I knew that if Remus wanted to tell me, he would have.”

 “Sorry I accused you, Lily,” I said.
 “It’s just you can imagine what most people’s reactions would be – to run away screaming to all the passers-by what he was.”